romeoc/cell-game/Demo/README.md

 Instructions
 ============

-Launch teaser.html in any browser that supports Unity.
+Download the contents od this folder and launch teaser.html in any browser that supports Unity.